Israelism (film)

 Israelism is a 2023 American documentary about the portrayal of the Israeli–Palestinian conflict in American Jewish institutions.
 Directed by Erin Axelman and Sam Eilertsen, it has screened at various film festivals in the United States and won a Brooklyn Film Festival Spirit Award.

 The film is critical of Israel's treatment of Palestinians, and of the American Jewish community's education on the Israeli–Palestinian conflict.
 It follows two American Jews as they learn about the conflict and come to revise their views.
 The film also includes interviews with academics and political activists.

 Some late 2023 screenings of the film at universities and other venues in the U.S. and Canada were canceled, following an online campaign accusing the film of antisemitism, with screenings reinstated following criticism from academic and civil liberties organizations.

 Content

 Israelism argues that many American Jews are taught a narrative of the Israeli–Palestinian conflict that "almost entirely erases the existence of Palestinians", Sam Wolfson wrote in The Guardian.
 Interviewees include Noam Chomsky, Cornel West, Jeremy Ben-Ami, and Sami Awad.
-The film focuses on the perspectives of Simone Rimmon Zimmerman (co-founder of IfNotNow) and another Jewish American, a former IDF soldier identified only as "Eitan", following them as they learn more about the treatment of Palestinians and come to revise their views on Israel.
+The film focuses on the perspectives of Simone Zimmerman, co-founder of IfNotNow, and another Jewish American, a former soldier of the Israel Defense Forces identified as "Eitan", following them as they learn more about the treatment of Palestinians and come to revise their views on Israel.
 The filmmakers also interviewed Abe Foxman, former director of the Anti-Defamation League, who later said he could only get through 10 minutes of watching the film and that he regretted participating in it.

+Release

+The movie premiered at the 2023 Big Sky Documentary Film Festival, the festival was held from the 17th through the 26th of February.